-New research from scientists at Sanford Burnham Prebys Medical Discovery Institute (SBP) published yesterday in the journal Circulation, may help doctors intervene earlier in the disease and may lead to a new approach to treat heart failure.
+New research from scientists at Sanford Burnham Prebys Medical Discovery Institute (SBP) published today in the journal Circulation, may lead to a new approach to help treat heart failure early in the disease.

 Heart failure is the inability of the heart to pump sufficient blood to supply the body with oxygen.
 It can be caused by factors including high blood pressure, a previous heart attack, diabetes or family history.
-Most of the treatments for heart failure are aimed at the later stages of disease.
+Most of the treatments currently available for heart failure are aimed at the later stages of disease.

-The new study, led by Dan Kelly, M.D., scientific director of SBP's Lake Nona campus, provides fresh molecular insight into heart failure and may eventually lead to new therapeutic targets to prevent or slow progression of the disease.
+The new study, led by Daniel Kelly, M.D., scientific director of SBP's Lake Nona campus, provides fresh molecular insight into heart failure and may eventually lead to new therapeutic targets to prevent or slow progression of the disease.

-"Our research shows that as the heart fails, it loses its ability to burn fatty acids--the building blocks of fat--and instead starts using ketones as an alternative fuel.
+"Our research shows that as the heart fails, it loses its ability to burn fatty acids-the building blocks of fat-and instead starts using ketone bodies as an alternative fuel.
 It's almost like the heart is starving because it doesn't have the enzymatic machinery to burn fat anymore," said Kelly.

-To better understand what metabolic changes occurs in place of fatty acid-burning, in the new study, Kelly's team studied well established mouse models of both the early stage of heart failure, and heart failure itself.
+To better understand what metabolic changes occur in place of fatty acid-burning, Kelly's team studied well established mouse models of the early and late stages of heart failure.

-The research team analyzed the proteins in the cells of the heart muscle to identify enzymes involved in metabolizing fuel that may ultimately become targets for therapies.

-They found that levels of an enzyme involved in ketone metabolism, known as BDH1, were twice as high in both early stage and heart failure mice compared to normal animals.
+The research team analyzed heart muscle cells to identify enzymes involved in metabolizing fuel that may ultimately become targets for therapies.
+They found that levels of an enzyme involved in ketone metabolism, known as BDH1, were twice as high in mice with both early stage and complete heart failure compared to normal animals.

-"It was bizarre that BDH1 was increased in the failing heart, because this was an enzyme that was involved in burning ketones," Kelly said.
-"You find it more in brain and liver, but you wouldn't expect it to be very active in the heart."
+"It was surprising that BDH1 was increased in the failing heart, because this is an enzyme that is involved in burning ketones," Kelly said.
+"We find it more in brain and liver, but one wouldn't expect it to be very active in the heart."

-The new results suggest a heart in the midst of failure, has the ability to reprogram itself to take in more ketones and use them.
+The new results suggest that a heart in the midst of failure has the ability to reprogram itself to take in more ketones and use them as fuel.
+Future studies aimed at whether this is a productive versus a faulty adaptive fuel shift could lead to new therapeutic avenues for heart failure.